Dover to stagger coaches to avoid Easter delays

 Some coach passengers ended up waiting for more than 12 hours.

-The port said it was "acutely aware that last weekend was a horrible situation for many travellers, including the elderly and schoolchildren", and that making sure things were better this weekend was a priority.
+The port said it was "acutely aware that last weekend was a horrible situation for many travellers, including the elderly and schoolchildren".

+It said that making sure things were better this weekend was a priority.

 Good Friday is expected to be the busiest day of the upcoming Easter weekend with sailings by DFDS, Irish Ferries and P&O Ferries.

-The port said all three companies had been "working with their coach customers" to spread the volume of traffic, which was due to be one third lower than last weekend.
+The port said all three companies had been "working with their coach customers" to spread the volume of traffic.

+The number of coaches travelling through the port is expected to be a third lower than last weekend.

-The port has advised coach and car drivers not to arrive too early to avoid adding to queues and creating bottlenecks.
+It advised coach and car drivers not to arrive too early to avoid adding to queues and creating bottlenecks.

+The Port of Dover also said the facilities "for processing coach passengers will also be temporarily expanded via a marquee installed in addition to the existing coach hall for departing passengers".

-The CPT, a trade body for coach and bus companies, said: "While the traffic this weekend through the port will be smoothed out with no limits on vehicles, coach operators will work with the ferry companies to adjust sailing times where that is possible.
+Mr Vidler said: "While the traffic this weekend through the port will be smoothed out with no limits on vehicles, coach operators will work with the ferry companies to adjust sailing times where that is possible."

-"We hope the measures put in place at Dover will improve things for all road users", it said.